Yousousen/bsc_physics_cleaner/README.md

 #### Installation for the C++ scripts

-If a GPU is available, one can follow the steps as listed under _MMAAMS workstation_, _Installation for the C++ scripts_, but choose a cuda-enabled distribution of libtorch instead.
+If a GPU is available, one can follow the steps as listed under _MMAAMS workstation_, _Installation for the C++ scripts_, but choose a CUDA-enabled distribution of libtorch instead.
 The rest of the procedure is the same.
 ### Colab

-1. Open the github repository in Google Colab.
+1. Open the GitHub repository in Google Colab.

-2. Create a copy of the jupyter notebook file that one wants to run so that one is able to save changes.
+2. Create a copy of the Jupyter notebook file that one wants to run so that one is able to save changes.

 3. Continue with _Using the scripts on Google Colab_.